-The fund DWS Eurovesta was launched on 7.
-November 1988, for an indefinite period.
+The fund DWS Internationale Renten Typ O was launched on 12.
+December 1994, for an indefinite period.

-The investors are joint owners, on a fractional basis, of the assets of the fund in proportion to the number of units they hold.
+The investors are joint owners of a fraction of the assets of the fund in proportion to the number of units they hold.
 Units are made out to bearer and embody the bearer's claims against the Company.

-All units issued have the same configuration characteristics.
-No unit classes shall be formed.
 The fund is not a sub-fund of an umbrella structure.